ISISComputingGroup/ibex_developers_manual/Containerising-the-Archiver-Appliance.md

 ## Rancher Desktop Installation
 Non-windows Containers on Windows hosts need Windows System for Linux (WSL2) to be installed on the host machine.
 If not already present, this is installed as part of the Rancher Desktop installation process.
 Rancher Desktop will create its own necessary distributions (rancher-desktop-data and rancher-desktop) on WSL and it there is no need to manually install anything else.

+**Note:** Rancher (and other container managers) have a minimum Windows version that it will run on, which is 10-1909 or newer.

 Download the Installation MSI file for Windows (x64).
 At the time of writing, it is: `Rancher.Desktop.Setup.1.15.1.msi`

 Run the msi file, you will need admin access at some point.
 Under testing, an error message was presented: "Rancher Desktop Setup Wizard ended prematurely.
 Your system has not been modified...", but on the second attempt, the installation completed successfully.